BENEVOLENT-DAY/BENEVOLENT-DAY/README.md

 - hi im velvian or chance
-- dissocative disorder, c-ptsd & autism
+- dissocative disorder, c-ptsd & gad
 - 9/10 im with my husband mika
 - i have a boyfriend (if u couldnt guess its mika) who makes me very happy